 Noodling on the drums, believe it or not, is somewhat similar.
 Random and, let's face it, often elating "stab in the dark" improvisation can lead to some exciting discoveries, as well as being a lot of fun.
 At worst, you'll make a few mistakes - you certainly won't die unless you happen to be a drummer for Spinal Tap.
 (If you are not familiar, do yourself a favor and look it up).
 And by the way, contrary to common belief, making mistakes is a good thing, especially when you are learning.
 Noodling is essential because it's fun.
 The moment you lose the fun element in your practice and playing, your drumming adventure can be over before it even starts.

 Balancing both approaches is a good idea.

 The key to success is to balance the noodling with smart practice.
 You got into drumming for your reasons - most likely feeding your creative side, learning a new skill, but most importantly, having a fun, engaging, and rewarding hobby.
 Balancing your practice can make sure that you attain your goals and progress at a comfortable rate while having a great time and enjoying the experience.

 Knowing what to practice is always an advantage.

 At Drum Ambition, all of our lessons feature practice recommendations, so you never get stuck on what to practice.
-Our Solo and Rockstar Plans are perfect for people that want to work by themselves, and our Pro Plan is available for those who want more tailored guidance.
 Regardless of your chosen plan, help is always available.
 Try our free lessons to see if we are a good fit, and remember that all plans come with our Happiness Guarantee.